informational alert

 Contractor guidance

 Heat pump installation checklists.
-It is essential that installed heat pumps are properly sizedto ensure utility cost savings.
-All heat pumps with back-up heat that are installed in single-family homes require a balance point sizing calculation to determine the lock-out temperature; this minimizes use of back-up heat and maximizes use of the heat pump.
-The system capacity must match the heat load calculation requirements as close as possible.
+It is essential that installed heat pumps are properly sizedto maximize utility cost savings.
+All heat pumps that are installed in single-family homes require a load calculation and the capacity of the installed system must match the calculation as close as possible.
 PCEF recommends using the Better Buildings Northwest HVAC sizing tool, or other approved sizing tool.
+When installing a ducted heat pump, PCEF requires duct testing and modifications to comply with PCEF's duct leakage and static pressure requirements.

 Asbestos.
 Contractors and grantees are required to follow the US Environmental Protection Agency (EPA) and the Department of Environmental Quality (DEQ) rules and procedures as referenced in Updated Asbestos Rules and Asbestos Survey Requirements.